JULY CURRICULUM

 Week 3

-Bottom Line: Look out for one another.
+Today’s Bottom Line: Care for one another.

 Monthly Virtue: Live It Out—Discover how to love like Jesus